How to Use Loom Videos in your Interior Design Process to Enhance Client Experience

 • Have a naming system so videos are easy to find and share.
 I like to name them Client Name | Content of Video (Example: Dakota Design Co | Honeybook Walkthrough or Dakota Design Co | Welcome Video, etc.).

-• You can add a thumbnail image with your logo so every video feels on brand.
+• You can add a thumbnail image with your logo to your videos so everything is on brand.

 • Always do a quick listen before sending the video to make sure the sound works.

-• Use them as evergreen resources throughout your process to show clients how to use software, approve designs, request revisions, make payments, and more.
+• Use these videos as evergreen resources throughout your process to show clients how to use software, approve designs, request revisions, make payments, and more.
 Create them once, and use them forever!

 Looking for more?
 Keep reading: